h4nk-et0/utility_belt/battery monitor/README.md

 Platform :
 ==========

-	Works only in linux
+	Compatible for both windows and linux.

 Installation :
 ==============

+	Linux :

 		Run the setup.py file.
-Then run the monitor.py file in the src folder to start the program
+Then run the monitor.py file in the src folder to start the program or else run the binary compiled file monitor in the dist folder

+	Windows :

+		run the monitor.exe file in the dist folder

 Description :
 =============